.

 What are modal auxiliaries?
 Modal auxiliary verbs usually express either a "mode" such as the conditional or some meaning, for example, "can" shows the capacity to be able to do something.
 Modal auxiliaries are "defective" verbs in that they do not always have forms for past, present or participles and they have no infinitive form.
 They are followed by the infinitive of the verb without "to" (except for "ought to").

 "Do you can go tonight?"
-"Can you go tonight?", "He don't must be late", "He mustn't be late".
+"Can you go tonight?",

 Some modal auxiliary verbs have a past tense (eg. the past of "can" is "could") or a conditional form (the conditional of "can" is "could").
 Due to the restrictions of use across the range of tenses and aspects, modals sometimes require the "help" of other verbs that substitute the modal so that tense and aspect can be properly expressed.